jsommers/cbook/docs/_sources/control.rst.txt

 ``do-while`` loop
 =================

-Like a ``while``, but with the test condition at the bottom of the loop.
+Like a ``while`` loop, but with the test condition at the *bottom* of the loop.
 The loop body will always execute at least once.
-The ``do-while`` tends to be an unpopular area of the language, most everyone tries to use the straight ``while`` if possible:
+The ``do-while`` tends to be an unpopular area of the language.
+Although many users of C use the straight ``while`` if possible, a ``do-while`` loop can be very useful in some situations:

 .. code-block:: c